alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

 > NOTE: The GDB might have issues during lookup of symbols (variables
 > or functions) in anonymous namespaces when current context is not
-> corresponding translation unit.
-For such cases use `static` instead
+> in the corresponding translation unit.
+For such cases use `static`
-> of anonymous namespace.
+> instead of anonymous namespace.

 When shared objects come into play it contribute additional concept: visibility.

-The interesting variants of visibility is `default` and `hidden`.
+The interesting variants of visibility are `default` and `hidden`.

 The `default` visibility means that symbol is visible to other shared objects.
 This is similar to external linkage.